mleshen/migrationissue/src/pages/pieces/written/fiction/a-love-story.md

 If they even exist.
 If I didn’t make them up.
 “Really?”
 I ask.

 “Really,” he says, and pulls the door open wide, as open as it can be.

+“A Love Story” from THE DARK DARK by Samantha Hunt.
+Copyright © 2017 by Samantha Hunt.
+Reprinted by permission of Farrar, Straus and Giroux